KirtanJhaveri/GithubExplorerDb/README.md

     - Replies to `RootActor` upon completion.

 - **Queries (`RepoQuery` and `IssueQuery` objects):**
-    - Define and execute GraphQL queries to fetch repository and issue data from GitHub.

-- **Utilities:**
-    - **CassandraClient:** Manages Cassandra session and database operations.
-    - **HttpUtil:** Utility to send HTTP requests using sttp client.

-### Key Classes and Objects

-- **RootActor:**
-    - `Message`: Sealed trait representing messages handled by the Root Actor.
-    - `Start`: Case class to initiate the process.
-    - `RepoActorReply`: Case class to handle repository actor replies.
-    - `IssueFetchActorReply`: Case class to handle issue fetch actor replies.

-- **RepoActor:**
-    - `Message`: Sealed trait representing messages handled by the Repo Actor.
-    - `MessageReceived`: Case class to process received messages.

-- **IssueFetchActor:**
-    - `Command`: Sealed trait representing commands handled by the Issue Fetch Actor.
-    - `FetchIssues`: Case class to initiate issue fetching.

   - **RepoQuery:**
     - Defines a GraphQL query to fetch repository information based on specified criteria.
     - Uses ZIO effects to handle asynchronous operations.

   - **IssueQuery:**
     - Defines a GraphQL query to fetch issues for a specific repository.
     - Uses ZIO effects to handle asynchronous operations.

+- **Utilities:**
+    - **CassandraClient:** Manages Cassandra session and database operations.
+    - **HttpUtil:** Utility to send HTTP requests using sttp client.

 ### Configuration